 INFORMATION COLLECTION AND USE

-While using our Site, we may ask you to provide us, voluntarily, with certain personally identifiable information that can be used to contact or identify you via forms on the Site.
+While using our Site, we may collect certain personally identifiable information that can be used to contact or identify you via forms on the Site.
 This Policy also applies to personal information collected on other web sites on our behalf by third party vendors.
 Personally identifiable information may include, but is not limited to your name, email, and address (“Personal Information”).

 The James Madison Institute respects the privacy of our donors and their choice not to have personal information shared with others.
 JMI will never share or use your personal information for any reason other than to manage your membership or contribution.
 Personal and contact information provided as part of our membership application or as a donation will be used only for the purpose specified, and will not be sold to third parties.